 This should not stop the council from conducting consultation exercises, promoting effective and efficient use of local services, attracting tourists and investment, or influencing public behaviour on such matters as crime prevention or equal opportunities.

-Councillors are subject to a statutory Code of Conduct and the government.
+Councils are subject to a statutory code of conduct and the government.
 We are also mindful of our obligations under other laws of statute that also affect communications, including:

 - The Disability Discrimination Act (1995)